Wii Remote: Counterfeit units

 As the Wii gained in popularity, reports surfaced of counterfeit Wii Remotes entering circulation.
-Although these devices may provide the same functionality as official Wii Remotes, the build quality is typically inferior and components such as the rumble pack and speaker are noticeably different.
+Although these devices may provide the same functionality as official Wii Remotes, the build quality is typically inferior and components such as the rumble motor and speaker are noticeably different.
 It is also unclear whether official accessories operate correctly with counterfeit units due to the differences in internal components.

 Design

 The Wii Remote assumes a one-handed remote control-based design instead of the traditional gamepad controllers of previous gaming consoles.
 This was done to make motion sensitivity more intuitive, as a remote design is fitted perfectly for pointing, and in part to help the console appeal to a broader audience that includes non-gamers.
 The body of the Wii Remote is 148 mm long, 36.2 mm wide, and 30.8 mm thick.
-The Wii Remote model number is RVL-003, a reference to the project codename "Revolution".
-The controller communicates wirelessly with the console via short-range Bluetooth radio, with which it is possible to operate up to four controllers at a distance of up to 10 meters (30 ft) from the console.
-The Wii Remote communicates with the Sensor Bar by infrared, providing pointing functionality over a distance of up to five meters (16 ft) from Wii Remote to Sensor Bar.
-The controller can be used in either hand; it can also be turned horizontally and used like a Famicom/NES controller, or in some cases (including Excite Truck, Sonic and the Secret Rings, Mario Kart Wii, and Sonic & Sega All-Stars Racing) a steering wheel.
+The Wii Remote model number is RVL-003, a reference to the project code-name "Revolution".
+The controller communicates wirelessly with the console via short-range Bluetooth radio, with which it is possible to operate up to four controllers at a distance of up to 10 metres (30 ft) from the console.
+The Wii Remote communicates with the Sensor Bar by infrared, providing pointing functionality over a distance of up to five metres (16 ft) from Wii Remote to Sensor Bar.
+The controller can be used in either hand; it can also be turned horizontally and used like a Famicom/NES controller, or in some cases (including Excite Truck, Sonic and the Secret Rings, Mario Kart Wii, and Sonic & Sega All-Stars Racing) as a steering wheel.
 It is also possible to play a single-player game with a Wii Remote in each hand, as in the Shooting Range game contained in Wii Play.